wp-plugins/jquery-collapse-o-matic/readme.txt

 == Description ==

 Collapse-O-Matic adds an `[expand title="trigger text"]hidden content[/expand]` shortcode that will wrap any content, including other shortcodes, into a lovely jQuery expanding and collapsing div.
-A <a href='http://plugins.twinpictures.de/plugins/collapse-o-matic/documentation/'>complete listing of shortcode options and attribute demos</a> are available, as well as <a href='http://wordpress.org/support/plugin/jquery-collapse-o-matic'>free community</a> and <a href='http://plugins.twinpictures.de/plugins/collapse-o-matic/support/'>premium support</a>.
+A <a href='http://plugins.twinpictures.de/plugins/collapse-o-matic/documentation/'>complete listing of shortcode options and attribute demos</a> are available, as well as <a href='http://wordpress.org/support/plugin/jquery-collapse-o-matic'>free community</a> support.

 == Installation ==